netdata/netdata/collectors/statsd.plugin/README.md

 ### Private metric charts

 Private charts are controlled with `create private charts for metrics matching = *`.
-This setting accepts a space separated list of [simple patterns](/libnetdata/simple_pattern/README.md).
-Netdata will create private charts for all metrics **by default**
+This setting accepts a space-separated list of [simple patterns](/libnetdata/simple_pattern/README.md).
+Netdata will create private charts for all metrics **by default**.

 For example, to render charts for all `myapp.*` metrics, except `myapp.*.badmetric`, use: